 Photo: vineyards near Castelnuovo don Bosco and Albugnano where still many vineyards are planted with Freisa.

-Among the sheer unlimited variety of wine grapes it seems only a limited number is produced in certain volumes.
-Often it is said this is because those other varieties are not interesting.
+Among the sheer unlimited variety of wine grapes it seems only a few are produced in bigger volumes.
+Often it is said this is because other varieties are not interesting.
 But is this really the case?
 It would be disappointing to drink always wine of the same grape variety: variation is one of wine’s most interesting aspects.
-Its possession of many unique varieties is also typical for Piemonte´s viticulture.
-Local DOC/Gs allow for some 50 indigenous varieties but university researchers claim to have discovered ca 400 different varieties (they still have to be researched however).
+Piemonte’s rich heritage of many grape varieties is so typical for Piemonte´s viticulture.
+Local DOC/Gs allow for some 50 indigenous varieties but university researchers claim to have discovered ca 300 different varieties (most still have to be researched however).

 One grape was for a long period the most planted in Piemonte and now almost forgotten: Freisa.
 After Phylloxera other varieties replaced it because they were easier to work with like Barbera and Nebbiolo.
 Estimations say there are some 2000 hectares of Freisa left in Piemonte.
 So: is Freisa difficult?
 Maybe, but it can produce delicious wines.
 Time for a closer look.